Pulsar wind nebula: Evolution of pulsar wind nebulae

 Pulsar wind nebulae evolve through various phases.
 New pulsar wind nebulae appear soon after a pulsar's creation, and typically sit inside a supernova remnant, for example the Crab Nebula, or the nebula within the large Vela Supernova Remnant.
 As the pulsar wind nebula ages, the supernova remnant dissipates and disappears.
 Over time, pulsar wind nebulae may become bow-shock nebulae surrounding millisecond or slowly rotating pulsars.

 Properties of pulsar wind nebulae

-Pulsar winds are composed of charged particles (plasma) accelerated to relativistic speeds by the rapidly rotating, hugely powerful magnetic fields above 1 TG that are generated by the spinning pulsar.
+Pulsar winds are composed of charged particles (plasma) accelerated to relativistic speeds by the rapidly rotating, powerful magnetic fields above 1 TG that are generated by the spinning pulsar.
 The pulsar wind often streams into the surrounding interstellar medium, creating a standing shock wave called the 'wind termination shock', where the wind decelerates to sub-relativistic speed.
 Beyond this radius, synchrotron emission increases in the magnetized flow.

 Pulsar wind nebulae often show the following properties: